 3. Timeline Infographics

 Timeline infographics are best for telling a story.
 They allow you to select the year, place, and other elements to give context to your content.
 It also is an excellent tool to visualize trends and compare and contrast information at the same time.

 4. Process Infographics

 Process infographics are useful for explaining processes, ideas, and procedures from idea to implementation and execution.
-As the centrepiece of an infographic, it’s best to use a graphic with a design similar to a flowchart.
+As the centerpiece of an infographic, it’s best to use a graphic with a design similar to a flowchart.

 5. Geographic Infographics

 Geographic infographics are creative ones that talk about the location where your business collects information.
 They often include number-crunching, fun colors, and data graphs and are good for showing readers how your audience is expanding.

 Comparison infographics are valuable because they allow different audiences to compare products and make a decision, making them necessary when marketing different products and negotiating with competitors.
 These are especially powerful when comparing the price of products or distinguishing which company offers the best deal.